Good Friday (Luke 23:44-49)

 (Amos 8:9)

-This is just one of many of the Old Testament prophesies that spoke of a coming day, which they called the day of the Lord, a day in which God would come in power and in judgment.
+The Old Testament has many prophecies about a future day called the day of the Lord.
+On this day, God will come with power and judgment.
 At the cross, this day came.
 Something cosmic, something spoken of for years, was now taking place at the cross.

 Luke goes on to describe what else happened at that same time.
 Verse 45: “And the curtain of the temple was torn in two.”
 In the temple, a veil separated the Holy Place from the Most Holy Place.
-Only the high priest could enter the Most Holy Place, and only once a year, and only with blood, which “he offered for himself and for the sins the people had committed in ignorance” (Hebrews 9:8).
-But now that veil was ripped open from top to bottom.
+In the past, only the high priest had permission to enter the Most Holy Place.
+He could only do so once a year and with the use of blood.
+The blood was used to atone for the sins of the high priest and the people, even if they didn't know they had committed them.
+(Hebrews 9:8) But now that veil was ripped open from top to bottom.
 The writer to the Hebrews said, “We have confidence to enter the Most Holy Place by the blood of Jesus, by a new and living way opened for us through the curtain…” (Hebrews 10:19-20).
 There are many motifs in what happened here.
-There’s a motif of judgment, a motif of God turning away from the temple to accomplish his purpose by other means, the motif of God leaving the temple to reach out to all, the motif of new access to God.
+The text talks about different themes: judgment, God's purpose, reaching out to everyone, and new access to God.
 It’s clear that something huge is happening here, something that causes the sun to stop shining, that causes upheaval in the most holy place of God.

 More than 100 people die every minute of every hour.
 Every second, somebody somewhere dies.
-But Luke tells us that this wasn’t just another death.
+Luke emphasizes that this was not simply a regular death.
 Something cosmic in scope took place in the death of Jesus, something that changes everything.

 Presiding over the crucifixion was a Roman soldier.
 We meet the person who’s probably the man in charge of the crucifixion of Jesus in verse 47: a centurion, in charge of 100 soldiers.
 As a Roman noncommissioned officer, his testimony was viewed as significant.
 As this man – who is not a believer, not a religious Jew – watches the death of Jesus, he concludes, “Surely this was a righteous man.”
 It’s one thing to proclaim your own innocence.
 Luke tells us that Jesus’ innocence, his righteousness, was recognized even by the man in charge of killing him.